-125. Plaintiffs Barajas Santoyo, Brito, Castro, Garcia Toledo, Gomez Santiz, Orta Vieyra, and Sosa Carillo are detained at Calhoun.
+160. Plaintiffs Barajas Santoyo, Brito, Castro, Garcia Toledo, Gomez Santiz, Sosa Carillo, and Zhang are also detained at Calhoun.
 Under the current conditions, they are unable to socially distance or practice other necessary measures to prevent the risk of contracting COVID-19.

-126. These Plaintiffs, while not at the greatest risk of serious illness or death if infected by COVID-19 due to their age or underlying medical conditions, are also at high risk under the current conditions at Calhoun.
+161. These Plaintiffs, while they do not appear to be at the greatest risk of serious illness or death if infected by COVID-19 due to their age or underlying medical conditions,57 are also at high risk under the current conditions at Calhoun.

-127. Baldemar Barajas Santoyo is a 47-year-old Mexican national who first entered the United States in December 1991, without inspection.
+162. Baldemar Barajas Santoyo is a 47-year-old Mexican national who first entered the United States in December 1991, without inspection.
 His most recent entry was in May 2000, and he has been in the country ever since.
-Mr. Barajas Santoyo has been detained by ICE in Calhoun since February 12, 2020.
+Mr. Barajas Santoyo was detained by ICE in Calhoun from February 12, 2020 until May 20, 2020.
 He has no criminal history, and is currently in the process of applying for an immigrant visa.

-128. As a result of the conditions of confinement at Calhoun, Mr. Barajas Santoyo is at high risk of contracting COVID-19.
+163. As a result of the conditions of confinement at Calhoun, Mr. Barajas Santoyo is at high risk of contracting COVID-19.